JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 Dedicated belief in these two axioms is all that civilization requires to eventually evolve to a near perfect world of love and goodness.

-Given God's perfect goodness, the next most important question every individual must ask is, "what does God require of me?"
+Given God's perfect goodness, the next most important question every individual must ask is, “what does God require of me?”
 The simplest possible answer is that God would want us to be like him--good.
 Why?
 Well, if God did not want that, then we could make life miserable for others.
 Hence there would have to be a higher God whose goodness is superior to one who does not require that we should aspire to being good.

 If we have the choice of wanting to be like God or not to be like him, then obviously we have free will.
 What would a world be like in which all us were created perfectly good--and could be nothing else but perfectly good?
 Unfortunately the answer to that question is that we would be automata, programmed to respond in fixed ways with no possibility of doing otherwise.